 Daniel Lumonya, Academic Director

 Daniel Lumonya, a Ugandan national, received his BA in social work and social administration and his MA in social sector planning and management from Makerere University in Uganda.
 In addition, he received certificates in research methodology and project formulation as well as project planning and management.
-Daniel is currently a PhD candidate at Cornell University.
+Daniel is currently a PhD candidate in development sociology at Cornell University.

 Daniel worked with the Uganda Constitutional Commission as part of a team that prepared Uganda’s 1995 constitution.
 He has lectured at Makerere University and served as a World Studies Fellow at Marlboro College in Vermont.
 At Marlboro, he taught courses on social dimensions of development, coordinating global perspectives, and rural development in sub-Saharan Africa, while serving as an international student advisor and a World Studies Committee member.